 In general, students accepted into Biomedical Graduate Studies are awarded financial support for the anticipated five to six years required to attain the doctoral degree.
-The annual stipend for students is $34,000.
-In addition, BGS provides new students with a $1,000 relocation award, to help cover start-up costs such as moving expenses and apartment security deposits.
+The annual stipend for students is $40,000, effective Fall 2023.
+In addition, BGS provides new students with a $2,000 relocation award, to help cover start-up costs such as moving expenses and apartment security deposits.

 Biomedical Graduate Studies seeks to recruit the most talented students from a variety of international institutions.
 However, please be advised that we can only accept a small number of international students.
 Competition for these positions is intense, and thus we advise prospective applicants to be sure our graduate programs are a good fit for their research interests and abilities.
 Successful applicants will have extensive training in their area of proposed study, very strong academic records, and high TOEFL or IELTS scores